 Invented by the American Indians, speed and agility are not enough in this sport.
 Going by the protective gear that they wear, it is also a very hard played sport requiring good strength and power.

 Gone are the days where skill only would enable you to reach the top in world tennis.
 Recent players with great fitness levels have dominated the game, with strong powerful strokes, and the speed and agility to cover all of the court, and the endurance to make it though sometimes hours of play.

 American football is a sport that requires players with high levels of fitness in the range of components, though specialist positions mean that some players can concentrate on one area such as speed or power, creating superior linesmen, wide receivers or kickers with unique physical characteristics.

 10. Triathlon Ironman

-The ironman is a long distance triathlon, comprising (raced in order with no break) 2.4 miles (3.86 km) swim, 112 mile (180.25 km) cycle, and finishing with a marathon run (26 miles 385 yards, 42.195 km).
-If fitness is defined by endurance and determination, then ironman triathlon is the one.
+The Ironman is a long distance triathlon, comprising (raced in order with no break) 2.4 miles (3.86 km) swim, 112 miles (180.25 km) cycle, and finishing with a marathon run (26 miles 385 yards, 42.195 km).
+If fitness is defined by endurance and determination, then Ironman triathlon is the one.